 By Jeff Milchen

 Op-eds are a great tool to build recognition of your organization, champion causes important to your members and even shift public opinion.
 Almost all regional or local newspapers give preference to local writers and local issues (or op-eds that connect national issues to local impacts or examples).
-Below are some tips for getting your work published.
+Here are some tips for getting your work published and making maximum impact.

 Before You Start